 And ALWAYS buy organic & fairly traded varieties.

 What is Lucuma?

 Lucuma is a magical ingredient.
 It is a fruit, typically found in South America and has a maple/caramel sort of flavour.
 It works like a dream in chocolate, balancing out any bitterness whilst bringing its delectable sweetness out to play.
 In this recipe, I am adding it in its powdered form to bring in a little je ne sais quoi.
 Nutritionally speaking, this low GI natural sweetener is a powerhouse of antioxidants and vitamins & minerals.
-If you don’t have it, just leave it out (no substitution required) and you’ll get a lovely tasting regular raw chocolate instead.
+If you don’t have it just leave it out (no substitution required) and you’ll find yourself a lovely tasting regular raw chocolate instead.

 Where to get your chocolate making ingredients from?

-USA Chocolate Making Ingredients:
+USA Raw Chocolate Making Ingredients:

 UK Chocolate Making Ingredients:

 Quick Chocolate Making Video

 Here’s a super quick video tutorial for making homemade chocolate.